-The company has the following types of financial assets that are subject to IFRS 9's expected credit loss model:
+The company has the following types of financial assets that are subject to the IFRS 9, expected credit loss model:

-- Receivables from brokers;
+- · Receivables from brokers;

+- · Other receivables;

 - Reinsurance contract assets;

 - Intercompany receivables;

-- · Cash and cash equivalents;
+- Cash and deposits;

-- · Debt investments carried at amortised cost; and
+- Debt investments carried at amortised cost.

-- Debt investments carried at FVOCI.

-While reinsurance contract assets, intercompany receivables and cash and cash equivalents are subject to the impairment requirements of IFRS 9, no impairment losses were identified for these assets.
+While reinsurance contract assets, intercompany receivables and cash and deposits are subject to the impairment requirements of IFRS 9, no impairment losses were identified for these assets.